 Myth: Dietary supplements can prevent prostate cancer.

-Fact: While a healthy diet is beneficial for overall health, there’s no conclusive evidence that specific dietary supplements can prevent the development of prostate cancer.
+Fact: While a healthy diet is beneficial for overall health, there’s no conclusive evidence that specific dietary supplements are effective in prostate cancer prevention.
 It is more important to see your doctor regularly for routine screenings to remain as healthy as possible than taking dietary supplements unless directed by your doctor.

 Make a Plan To Monitor Your Prostate Health

-Regular checkups and screenings with your doctor are essential for the early detection of prostate cancer, so it is important to see your doctor at least once a year.
+Monitoring for prostate cancer symptoms and having screenings with your doctor are essential for the early detection of prostate cancer, so it is important to see your doctor at least once a year.

 If you have questions about what may be true or false regarding your prostate health, make an appointment to speak to a urologist today!